Twitter Down In Turkey As Quake Response Criticism Mounts - UrduPoint

 But the government's apparent decision to block Twitter in the middle of a profound national crisis reverberated far beyond the Turkish political sphere.

-Turkish rock star Haluk Levent -- a crooner with 7.2 million Twitter followers and his non-profit group involved in helping people in need -- tweeted: "Err, what are we going to do now?"
+Turkish rock star Haluk Levent -- a crooner with 7.2 million Twitter followers and a non-profit group that is involved in helping people in need -- tweeted: "Err, what are we going to do now?"
 The Twitter outage came as Erdogan toured two of the hardest-hit Turkish provinces.

 He directly acknowledged "shortcomings" in the government's handling of the disaster but pledged to redouble efforts to help the victims.